Lucy (1799 ship): Fate

 Captain George Forster sailed from Liverpool on 28 September 1806.
+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 remaining vessels, 114 were regular slave ships, having made two voyages during the period, or voyages before 1806.

 On 20 August 1807, Lucy sailed from Old Calabar.
 On 9 September she encountered a French privateer.
 The privateer was armed with one long 18-pounder gun and six 6-pounder guns.
 She had a crew of 90–100 men.
 At 12:30pm a severe single ship action began.
 Lucy repelled the first attack and a running fight began that lasted until about 3pm.
 Then the privateer made a second attempt to board, which was successful.
 Of her crew of 19 men, Lucy had lost four men killed, and eight wounded, her captain and second mate being among the wounded.
 The privateer took the British survivors aboard her.
 They arrived at Guadaloupe on 11 October.

 In December 1807 Lloyd's List reported that Lucy had been taken and carried into Guadeloupe.

 In 1807, 12 British slave ships were lost while engaging in the slave trade.
 Six were lost in the Middle Passage between Africa and the West Indies.
 Because the Slave Trade Act 1807 ended British participation in the trans-Atlantic slave trade, 1807 was a short year.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.